Running Downhill

-Before giving an explanation on what to do, this isn’t something to practice too often.
-Running downhill fast is hard on the body.
-This can lead to injuries.
-During normal workouts, I NEVER push my downhill runs unless I am specifically prepping for an upcoming race that has downhills in it.
-Normally if I am on a designated hard hilly run I will push on the up hills but run very relaxed on the down hills.
-This is opposite of what we on race day where it is best push on the downhills and run slightly more relaxed on the uphills.
+Before explaining what to do, it is worth mentioning that running downhill fast is hard on the body and can lead to injuries.
+Therefore, it is not something to practice too often.
+During regular workouts, it is best to avoid pushing downhill runs unless training specifically for an upcoming race with downhills.
+Normally, on designated hard hilly runs, it’s advisable to push on the uphill and run very relaxed on the downhill.
+This is the opposite of what we do on race day, where it is best to push on the downhills and run slightly more relaxed on the uphill’s.

 The next thing to focus on is smoothness.
 This is accomplished by keeping the body as relaxed as possible.
 There is a natural inclination to tighten up simply because you are going faster.
 To keep thing smooth pay attention to your foot strike.
 If you feet seem to be landing way in front, then you may be over striding.
 The feet should be landing just forward from your center of gravity.